PlantandFoodResearch/MCHap/docs/assemble.rst

 ~~~~~~~~~~~~~~~~~

 Sample parameters are used to specify information about each sample.
-Some of parameters such as ploidy have obvious importance when calling genotypes,
+Some of parameters (e.g., ploidy) have obvious importance when calling genotypes.
-however, other parameters such as expected inbreeding coefficients can have more subtle
+However, other parameters such as expected inbreeding coefficients can have more subtle
 effects on the results.

 - ``--ploidy``: The ploidy of all samples in the analysis (default = ``2``, must be a
   positive integer).
   The ploidy determines the number of alleles called for each sample within the output VCF.

   If samples of multiple ploidy levels are present, then these can be specified within a
   file and the location of that file is then passed to the ``--ploidy`` argument.
   Each line of this file must contain the identifier of a sample and its ploidy separated
   by a tab.

 - ``--inbreeding``: The expected inbreeding coefficient of each sample (default = ``0``,
   must be less than ``1`` and greater than or equal to ``0``).

   The inbreeding coefficient is used in combination with allelic variability in the input
   VCF to determine a prior distribution of genotypes.
-  Generally speaking, the higher the expected inbreeding coefficient, the higher the
-  homozygosity of the sample.
+  A higher inbreeding coefficient will result in increased homozygosity of genotype
+  calls.
-  The effect of the inbreeding coefficient (and the prior distribution) is more pronounced
-  with lower read depths.
+  This effect is more pronounced with lower read depths and noisier sequencing data.

-  It is worth noting that the inbreeding coefficient in rarely ``0`` in real samples,
+  It is worth noting that the inbreeding coefficient is rarely ``0`` in real samples,
   particularly in autopolyploids.
+  This means that, by default, MCHap will be biased towards excessively heterozygous
+  genotype calls.
+  This bias is more pronounced in inbred samples and with lower sequencing depth.
-  If the genotypes called by MCHap are excessively heterozygous then it is worth considering
+  If the genotype calls output by MCHap appear to be excessively heterozygous,
-  estimating sample inbreeding coefficients and re-running the analysis with those estimates.
+  it is worth considering if the inbreeding coefficients have been underestimated.

   With ``mchap assemble`` in particular, it usually better to slightly over-estimate the
   inbreeding coefficient rather than underestimating it.
   This is because the ``mchap assemble`` program assumes that samples are derived from a
-  population in which all possible micro-haplotypes are present which can result in
+  population in which all *possible* micro-haplotypes are present.
-  higher heterozygosity.
+  This assumption is unrealistic for real populations, but is currently unavoidable.

   If samples have variable inbreeding coefficients then these can be specified within a
   file and the location of that file is then passed to the ``--inbreeding`` argument.
   Each line of this file must contain the identifier of a sample and its inbreeding